-Start with cleaning the areas, utilize the time for doing aisles, cart, litters, mopping, dusting, etc.
+Start with cleaning the areas, and utilize the time for doing aisles, carts, litter, mopping, dusting, etc.

 If you have people to do it, you can create a checklist for them.
 Note down the places where you need extra cleaning and attention.

 Also, you can give feedback to ensure you don’t have the hassle.
 And keep a sense of responsibility.

 Get your trash and put everything in bags.
 But do not use the dumpster until the next morning.

 It’s unsafe but also gets stolen by thieves for the next removal.

 Well, your business type determines how many processes it would take to close the store.
 For the general procedure, you can consider these points.